abinit/abiflows/_sources/setup.rst.txt

         rocket_launch: rlaunch -c /path/to/af_config rapidfire

-After setting up the fireworks files check that the connection with the database is working properly, running one of the ``lpad`` commands, for example
+After setting up the fireworks files, check that the connection with the database is working properly by running one of the ``lpad`` commands, for example

 .. code-block:: bash

     lpad get_fws -d count

-If you everything is configured correctly you should get the number of fireworks in the database (``0`` for an empty database).
-At this point you should initialize your database running
+If everything is configured correctly, you should get the number of fireworks in the database (``0`` for an empty database).
+At this point you should initialize your database by running

 .. code-block:: bash